nagateja710/Flappy-square/readme.txt

 steps to install:
-1.download the zip file
+1.download the flappy.rar file
-2.extract the zip file into your laptop/pc
+2.extract the rar file into your laptop/pc
 3.open flappy square.exe to play the game

 features of the game: